Every family considering special needs adoption comes to that point.

 So while children die, we endlessly stall and pray.

-While 14-year-olds age out of international adoption systems and take to the streets, we wait until our lives look stable enough to invite one of them in.
+While 14-year-olds age out of international adoption systems and leave orphanages at ages 16 and 18 to find work and fend for themselves, we wait until our lives look stable enough to invite one of them in.

 While God commands us to care for orphans and widows and gives us the beautiful opportunity to BE His hands and feet, we turn a blind eye.
 Choose to look the other way.
 Delete little faces.
 Choose to forget empty eyes.